zauberware/rails-devise-graphql/README.md

 ## 🎁 What's included?

 ### 1. Database
 The app uses a PostgreSQL database.
 It implements the connector with the gem `pg`.
-The app already includes a `User` and a `Account` model with basic setup.
-We see an `Account` as a company with it's users.
+The app already includes a `User` and a `Company` model with basic setup.
+We see an `Company` as a company with it's users.
 We did **not** add multi-tenancy to this app.
 If you want to do it by yourself check out the [apartment](https://github.com/influitive/apartment) gem.

 ### 2. Authentication